 Contacting school to report your child absent -

-If your child is going to be absent for whatever reason please ensure you contact school by 9am in order for the registers to be updated and the absence recorded.
+If your child is going to be absent for whatever reason please ensure you contact school via the school app by 9am in order for the registers to be updated and the absence recorded.
 Failure to do so will result in school staff accessing all contact numbers you have provided for your child to try to ascertain why your child is not in school.
 Thinking about our children’s safety, school may visit the family home and if necessary the Police will be contacted if all attempts to locate the child have been exhausted.

 We hope we have your commitment to this matter.